streetsidesoftware/vscode-spell-checker/website/docs/getting-started/install.md

 The spell checker adds an entry to the status bar.
 Open any Markdown or source file and type a misspelled word, for example `recieve`.
 The word should receive a squiggly underline.

-If nothing is underlined, see [Enable a file type](/docs/reference#enable--disable-file-types).
+If nothing is underlined, see [Enabling file types](../guides/enable-file-types.md).

 ## No configuration is required